-As opposed to all other software on the market today, StarTools monitors your signal and its noise component, per-pixel, throughout your processing (time).
-As a result, it sports image quality and unique functionality that far surpasses other software.
+StarTools monitors your signal and its noise component, per-pixel, throughout your processing (time).
+It sports image quality and unique functionality that far surpasses other software.
 Big claim?
 Let us back it up.

 If you have ever processed an astrophotographical image, you will have had to non-linearly stretch the image at some point, to make the darker parts with faint signal visible.
 Whether you used levels & curves, digital development, or some other tool, you will have noticed noise grain becoming visible quickly.